dekpo/Reporting-Tools-RAG/README.md

 1. **Upload Your Data**:
    - Upload CSV or Excel files through the home page
-   - Your data will be automatically processed and made available for analysis
+   - Your data will be automatically processed and stored persistently

 2. **Navigate to ChatGPT Tool**:
    - Go to the ChatGPT Tool page
+   - Select your OpenAI model (GPT-4o recommended for best results)
    - Ensure your datasets are selected in the "Tabular Data Sources" section

 3. **Request Charts with Natural Language**:
    - Use any of the example prompts above
-   - The AI will automatically detect appropriate columns and create visualizations
+   - The AI agent will automatically detect appropriate columns and create visualizations
    - Charts will appear directly in the chat interface

 4. **Customize Your Charts**: